How To Gauge Your Ears: A Guide To Ear Stretching

 Many piercers will advise their customers not to stretch past 2 G if they hope to one day allow their piercing to heal closed.
 Once you leave the standard gauge sizes (that is, when you stretch your ear beyond 00 G), your odds of returning to pre-stretched size are getting slim.

-But most people don’t ever stretch to that point.
+However, most people don’t ever stretch to that point.
 The modest stretching that people tend to prefer can usually close back up on its own.

 If your ears were stretched too far or too quickly and they are no longer able to close on their own, there is one more option.
 Plastic surgeons can perform reconstructive procedures that will close the piercing and restore the earlobe to its original size.
+Surgery can also be considered in the case of an ear lobe injury while stretching.

 The procedure is quick, but it can be costly.
 There are a few different methods, but they primarily involve suturing the piercing and cutting off any excess skin.